 You should check with your doctor immediately if any of these side effects occur when taking fosinopril:Less common

 - dizziness, faintness, or lightheadedness when getting up from a lying or sitting position suddenly

 - unusual tiredness or weakness

-Some side effects of fosinopril may occur that usually do not need medical attention.
-These side effects may go away during treatment as your body adjusts to the medicine.
-Also, your health care professional may be able to tell you about ways to prevent or reduce some of these side effects.
-Check with your health care professional if any of the following side effects continue or are bothersome or if you have any questions about them:More common
+Some of the side effects that can occur with fosinopril may not need medical attention.
+As your body adjusts to the medicine during treatment these side effects may go away.
+Your health care professional may also be able to tell you about ways to reduce or prevent some of these side effects.
+If any of the following side effects continue, are bothersome or if you have any questions about them, check with your health care professional:More common

 - Body aches or pain